 Dyspareunia (a.k.a. painful intercourse) affects about 60 percent of women at some point, although it is generally just a short episode.
 It is characterized by persistent or recurrent genital pain that happens just before, during, or after sex.
 Although there may be a physical reason for the pain, i.e., penis hitting the cervix or stressing the pelvic floor muscles, emotional factors may also play a role, such as:

 - History of sexual abuse

 Treatment for dyspareunia may include changing hygiene habits, sexual practices, and/or seeking medications and therapies.
 A health care provider can help determine what is going on.
-For more information on why sex may be painful for your girlfriend, check out the answers to Painful penetration? and Sore sex? in the Go Ask Alice! sexuality archives.

 You may also want to consider having a heart-to-heart with your girlfriend to discuss what could make sex more comfortable.
 For example, if you think that your penis may be hitting (but not penetrating) her cervix, try different positions, such as having your partner on top so she can control the depth of penetration.
 Other ideas include extending foreplay to make sure you are both fully aroused and/or using lube.
 But whether it's more lube or extra caressing, communication and support can play a significant role in overcoming the pain.

 Can’t find information on the site about your health concern or issue?